 Get a free assessment of your practice’s online marketing, visibility, and website performance.

 For healthcare providers, the internet can amplify everything.
 Reach is broadened with local search results, networks are expanded on social media, and patient experiences are shared not only with friends and family, but with any internet user worldwide who has taken an interest in your practice.

 The competition has changed, too.
 Today, practitioners are competing with a larger radius of practices and oftentimes, in the case of self-diagnosers, physicians are also in competition with informational medical and health sites.

 We know that today 80 percent of people search online for healthcare providers and health-related information before consulting a physician.
-So how do healthcare marketers ensure their practices are visible and attractive online?
+So how do practitioners ensure their healthcare marketing strategy will guarantee their practices are visible and attractive online?

 More on web presence:

 5 tips to get the most out of your medical website design

 How to encourage bookings using your healthcare practice website